 Colorectal cancer is an active area of study for Kaiser Permanente Research.
 Scientists across the program have used our rich and comprehensive longitudinal data to advance knowledge in the areas of understanding risk, improving patient outcomes, and translating research findings into policy and practice.
-We have published 577 articles related to colorectal cancer since 2007.3 Together, these articles have been cited nearly 19,000 times.
+We have published more than 560 articles related to colorectal cancer since 2007.3 Together, these articles have been cited over 23,000 times.

 These articles are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
-Our unique environment — a fully integrated care and coverage model in which our research scientists, clinicians, medical groups, and health plan leaders collaborate — lets us contribute generalizable knowledge on colorectal cancer, and many other topics of research.
+Our unique environment — a fully integrated care and coverage model in which our research scientists, clinicians, medical groups, and health plan leaders collaborate — lets us contribute generalizable knowledge on colorectal cancer and many other research topics.